 1893 was the year that the game of golf was first played in Minnesota (at Town & Country Club – St. Paul, MN)

-The first official hit in the Metrodome in Minneapolis was made by Pete Rose playing for the Cincinnati Reds in a preseason game.
+The first official hit in the Metrodome in Minneapolis was by Pete Rose playing for the Cincinnati Reds in a preseason game.

 Cheerleading was first officially recognized as an activity when University of Minnesota medical student Johnny Campbell organized unified cheers at a Gopher football game against Northwestern on November 2, 1898.